VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation

 where $U$ and $V$ represent the embedding matrices for words and sentences respectively, $C$ is the corpus containing the set of sentences to be learned.
 Additionally, $S$ represents a specific sentence in the corpus, and $w_t$ is the target word in sentence $S$. $u_{w_t}$ represents the embedding vector for the target word, and $v_{S_{w_t}}$ is the embedding vector for the sentence $S$ with the target word removed. $N_{w_t}$ represents the set of negative samples extracted for the target word $w_t$.
 The function $\ell(x)$ is the binary logistic regression loss function, measuring the model's predictive performance on positive and negative samples.
 By minimizing this loss function, the model learns embeddings that effectively capture semantic relationships between words and sentences in an unsupervised manner.

 The first part of the loss function focuses on positive samples, encouraging similar sentences to be closer in the embedding space through the logistic regression loss function $\ell \left( u_{w_t}^T v_{S_{w_t}} \right)$.
 The second part addresses negative samples, pushing dissimilar sentences further apart in the embedding space through the logistic regression loss function $\ell \left( -u_{w'}^T v_{S_{w_t}} \right)$.
 The overall objective is to minimize the loss function by learning $U$ and $V$, resulting in embeddings with enhanced semantic relationships between sentences and words.
-By concatenating adjacent code tokens and inserting them in between, more context information is introduced, making adjacent code lines closer in the embedding space.
-The encoding and embedding stage in Figure \ref{fig:system5} illustrates this characteristic.
-Thus, the training objective of sent2vec yields a set of UV parameters, theoretically resulting in a small gap.
-This demonstrates the continuity between adjacent vector rows in our approach. \end{proof}
+By splicing and inserting adjacent code nodes into the middle based on the control flow graph, we introduce more contextual information, making contextually relevant code lines closer in the embedding space.
+This characteristic is reflected in the code encoding and embedding stage shown in Figure\ref{fig:cfg_system}.
+Therefore, the training objective of sent2vec\cite{Pagliardini_Gupta_Jaggi_2018} can obtain a set of UV parameters, theoretically leading to a smaller gap, proving the continuity between adjacent vector rows. \end{proof}